mathewlowry/myhub-gpt/AI4Communities 3.md

 - everything else (blog posts and professional references, mainly) which you publish alongside them
 - and everything else in your private knowledge library you make accessible to it.

 That’s a _lot_ of tightly interconnected knowledge, all reflecting your interests and expertise.
 Any AI sourcing that sort of knowledgebase will perform content discovery superbly well for you.
-And that AI is also being trained by everyone else in your village, with whom you presumably share some interests and values, and with whom you may also be collaborating (see below).
-Together, your community will generate extremely valuable AI training data, due to the **authentically human curation and creation** processes involved in making it.
+And that AI is also being trained by everyone else in your village, with whom you presumably share some interests and values.
+Together the community will generate extremely valuable AI training data, due to the **authentically human curation and creation** processes involved in making it.

 #### A Brave, early inspiration